SomoneL/SOC-Honeynet-in-Azure/README.md

 ![322930551-ca6ef315-dcbf-4176-b90f-c46a6bbf0459](https://github.com/UdoWilliams/Azure-Honeynet-Soc/assets/148285991/aa1cab61-4e55-47b5-850a-8a723880202b)

 # Introduction
-In this project, I constructed a small honeynet within Azure, capturing logs from diverse sources into a Log Analytics Workspace.
-Microsoft Sentinel leverages this data to construct attack maps, generate alerts, and initiate incident responses.
-I assessed security metrics in an insecure environment over a 4-hour period, implemented security measures to fortify the environment, conducted another 4-hour metric assessment, and documented the findings.
-The metrics to be gathered include:
+In this project, I set up a small honeynet within Azure to collect logs from various sources, which were then centralized in a Log Analytics Workspace.
+Using Microsoft Sentinel, I analyzed the data to create attack maps, generate alerts, and trigger incident responses.
+Over a 4-hour period, I evaluated security metrics in an unsecured environment, implemented measures to enhance security, and conducted a second 4-hour assessment to measure the improvements.
+The gathered metrics include:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)